What we do and How to join in

 MAD Evenings (‘Monthly Archaeological Discussions’)

 Held approximately monthly throughout the winter, these are walks to locations of archaeological interest, led by a member of NOSAS.
 A brief handout is usually provided.
-If convenient the day often ends at a suitable location for tea and a cake.
+If convenient the day often ends at a suitable location for tea and cake.

 These are projects where NOSAS leads, or where NOSAS as an organisation has a particular responsibility.
 In each case there is a named project leader.
 Details of major events will be notified through the general emails but if you are interested in taking part you should contact the leader directly.
 You will then be put on the project mailing list and kept advised of all events.
 The website has a page of current projects.